Judo Rathnam

-K. K. Rathnam (8 August 1930 – 26 January 2023), known as Judo.
-K. K. Rathnam, was an Indian fight master and action choreographer in Kollywood, Bollywood, Mollywood, Sandalwood and Tollywood.
+K. K. Rathnam (8 August 1930 – 26 January 2023), known as Judo Rathnam, was an Indian action choreographer.
 He made his debut as an actor in the film Thamarai Kulam in 1959, and later made his debut as a stunt master in the film Vallavan Oruvan in 1966.
 He made his last appearance as an actor before retirement in the film Thalainagaram in 2006.
-Stunt masters and actors such as Vikram Dharma, Super Subbarayan, Thalapathy Dinesh, Jaguar Thangam, Rocky Rajesh, Rambo Rajkumar, FEFSI Vijayan, Ponnambalam, Judo.
+Stunt masters and actors such as Vikram Dharma, Super Subbarayan, Thalapathy Dinesh, Jaguar Thangam, Rocky Rajesh, Rambo Rajkumar, FEFSI Vijayan, Stun Siva, Ponnambalam, Judo.
 K. K. Ramu, Indian Baskar, Rajasekhar, Ambur.
-R. S. Babu, M. Shahul Hameed and Kundrathur Babu have worked as fighters and assistants to him.
+R. S. Babu, M. Shahul Hameed, Kundrathur Babu, Azhagu & Vengal Rao have worked as fighters and assistants to him.
 His son Judo.
 K. K. Ramu is also a stunt master, while his grandsons Judo Lenin and John Prince are stunt artists.

 Rathnam died on 26 January 2023, at age 92.

+Early life and career

+Rathnam was born in Gudiyattam.
+From his early childhood, he was attracted towards bodybuilding, yoga and silambam.
+He won gold medal in bodybuilding and silver cup in boxing which led Rathnam to receive opportunities in films as a stuntman.
+Mugavai Rajamanikkam took him to Chennai and introduced him to Muktha Srinivasan who gave him an opportunity for playing a stuntman in his film Thamarai Kulam.
+He was given the name Judo Rathnam by A. Kareem at Tamil Art Literature Conference.